-The resulting set of connected components, is the partitioning of the equations and variables, $S{ij} = \langle E{ij}, V{ij} \rangle$, according to sub-clocks.
+The resulting set of connected components, is the partitioning of the equations and variables, $S{ij} = \langle E{ij}, V{ij} \rangle$ , according to sub-clocks.

+The connected components (corresponding to the sub-clocks) are then further split into strongly connected components corresponding to systems of equations.
 The resulting sets of equations and variables shall be possible to solve separately, meaning that systems of equations cannot involve different sub-clocks.